-Tony Trischka and Territory final concert of the Barn Music, Summer Series at Hancock Shaker Village.
+Tony Trischka and Territory brings some legendary American Roots cred to the Barn Music Summer Series at Hancock Shaker Village.

 This is Will Call, #60—I’m your host, Jason Velazquez, and I thank you for tuning in.
 This episode is sponsored by Headwater Cider, who believes that cider is best when you grow what you press and press what you grow.